-The aim of the BUV’s Mission Catalyst Team is to realign our churches for mission, and develop and communicate a vision for Christ-centred, Kingdom-oriented mission.
-There is a great need within our state for us to become more focussed on the people around our churches, and for us to begin to focus on how we can reach them more effectively.
-Our intention is to help churches to follow the call of Christ to go out into the world and make disciples, and in doing so increase the Kingdom of God.
+The aim of the BUV’s Mission Catalyst Team is to realign our churches for mission, and develop and communicate a vision for multiplying Christ-centred, Kingdom-oriented communities of faith.
+There is a great need within our state to become more aware of our neighbourhoods; the place, people and parish where our churches are planted, and forus to embark on effective connection and meaningful encounter.
+Our intention is to help churches to follow the call of Christ to go out into the world and make disciples, and in doing so increase the Kingdom of God through the planting of new churches.

-With Melbourne and Victoria growing in population every day, our dream is that new churches will emerge in a variety of shapes and sizes, that their forms and functions will be influenced by biblical values and the needs of the community, and that they will be led by ordinary people who have faith in an extraordinary God and seek first His Kingdom.
-We need churches to be planted right across our State, but we have prioritised certain areas and communities, especially greenfield sites and Melbourne growth corridors that will soon see large population increases.
-Our second layer of priorities centres around churches that want to plant churches "Better Together", low socio economic areas, in lightly churches areas, and among sub cultures and non English speaking people.
-Please contact David Chatelier, our Mission Catalyst - New Churches if you are interested in further details.
+Melbourne and Victoria are growing in population every day, so our dream is that new churches will emerge in a variety of shapes and sizes and that their forms and functions will be influenced by biblical values and the needs of the community.
+We also believe that they can be led by ordinary people who have faith in an extraordinary God and seek first His Kingdom.
+We need churches to be planted across our State, but we have prioritised certain areas and communities, especially greenfield sites within the Melbourne growth corridors that will soon see large population increases.
+Our second priority centres around churches that aspire toreproduce in low socio economic areas, in under or lightly-churched areas, and among sub cultures and non English speaking people.
+Please contact Brett Mitchell at email@example.com if you are interested in further details.

 We provide advice about best practice and contextual models for building effective teams to provide healthy foundations and enhance mission.

-Seeding funds, primarily in the form of pastoral stipend subsidies are available for some new churches for up to two years.
-This short term financial assistance is designed to assist churches become self-sustaining.
+Seeding funds, primarily in the form of support for training and pioneer stipend subsidies are available for some new communities of faith initiatives.
+This short term financial assistance is designed to assist the communities of faith becoming self-sustaining.
 Grants are administered and assessed by the Mission Grants Panel.
-For details contact the Mission Catalyst - New Church or download the forms from the Mission Grants page.
+For details contact the Mission Catalyst Team or download the forms from the Mission Grants page.

 In addition to general BUV events, specific training and development opportunities are provided for church planters and their teams.
-A condition of receiving a Mission Grant is that a church planter must attend at least two New Church training events per year.
-BUV Event Registration
+A condition of receiving a Mission Grant is that a pioneer must attend at least two mission workshop events per year, one of which being our annual SEND Conference.
+Click here for BUV Events Registration.

 Compliance in these matters is an important part of being a safe, ethical, and healthy church.
 Support and resources can be accessed from our Finance & Administration Team

-The BUV is a family within the wider family of God and we believe that we are "Better Together".
+The BUV is a family within the wider family of God and we believe that we are “Better Together”.
 We are healthier and more effective when we relate meaningfully to other Baptist Pastors and Churches.
-Church Planters are encouraged to be part of a Pastor Cluster in their area.
+Pioneer church planters are encouraged to be part of a pastor cluster in their area.
 For more information, contact one of the Regional Pastors.